 It is well known that obesity, defined as a BMI >30, is a disease of hormonal imbalance that wreaks havoc on most, if not all, aspects of one’s body.
 Many people are aware of the deleterious effects of obesity as it increases the incidence of heart disease, diabetes, sleep apnea, and even certain cancers.
 Another […]

-“Stop stressing, you are going to make yourself sick!”
-How many of us have heard this before?
-Did you ever wonder if there were any medical facts to support these words of warning?
+Stress leads to weight gain.
+How many of us in NJ have heard this before?
+Did you ever wonder if there were any medical facts to support this statement?
 It turns out that there are.
 Stressful situations can trigger an increase in the hormones adrenaline and cortisol.
-Over time, these […]
+Over time, these hormone increases can lead to […]